cirocosta/estaleiro/docs/talk/README.md

 - setting container runtime configurations

-### gathering the base image
+### the base image

-As Concourse always leverages a base image that is not just plain scratch, it made sense for me to start with the retrieval of an image that the user specifies to move forward with the mutations later on.
+As Concourse always leverages a base image that is not just plain [scratch](https://hub.docker.com/_/scratch), it made sense for me to start with the retrieval of an image that the user specifies to move forward with the mutations later on.

 ```hcl